 Minimize suspend/resume time (Windows Store apps using C#/VB/C++ and XAML)

 The Windows 8 process lifetime system can suspend or terminate an app for a variety of reasons.
 This process is designed to quickly return an app to the state it was in before it was suspended or terminated.
 When done well, the user won’t be aware that the app ever stopped running.
-Here are a few tricks that your Windows Store app built for Windows using C++, C#, or Visual Basic for Windows 8 can use to help the system streamline transitions in an app’s lifetime.
+Here are a few tricks that your Windows Store app using C++, C#, or Visual Basic for Windows 8 can use to help the system streamline transitions in an app’s lifetime.

 An app can be suspended when the user moves it to the background or when the system enters a low power state.
 When the app is being suspended, it raises the suspending event and has up to 5 seconds to save its data.
 If the app's suspending event handler doesn't complete within 5 seconds, the system assumes the app has stopped responding and terminates it.
 A terminated app has to go through the long startup process again instead of being immediately loaded into memory when a user switches to it.